Dr. Lee Discusses Men & Plastic Surgery

 Today’s men of all ages and walks of life are wanting to feel better about themselves.
 They want to minimize the appearance of facial aging; they want a youthful, virile and masculine body.
 They want to compete with their younger counterparts in the workplace.
 Flatly, they want to look vital and attractive.
 Today’s men are not intimidated by seeking cosmetic surgery to be on top of their game.

+Plastic surgery for men is becoming increasingly popular in the United States.
 Want proof?
 The newest statistics from the American Society of Plastic Surgeons (ASPS) and the American Society for Aesthetic Plastic Surgery (ASAPS) show a staggering increase in male cosmetic surgery.
 Since 2000, male cosmetic surgery has shot up by 28%.
 Looking at the latest ASPS annual statistics, men made up close to 8% of all surgical cosmetic procedures in 2017.

 Guys usually start worrying about their appearance when they lose control of their belly and can’t conquer the onset of love handles.
 Perhaps this is why liposuction is the most popular surgical cosmetic procedure among men.
 Liposuction procedures made up roughly 10% of all aesthetic cases in 2017.
 Suctioning the fat from these exercise resistant areas sculpts and contours the midsection to get back that masculine v-shaped body.
 Also popular is the male breast reduction, eliminating gynecomastia (enlarged male breasts) to create a sculpted, masculine chest.
 Restore the chassis, up the value.